Eugene Sawyer: Mayor of Chicago (1987–1989)

-Sawyer's inauguration as mayor occurred in the parking lot of a closed restaurant at North and Bosworth Avenues at 4:01 am on December 2, 1987, in an effort to avoid public demonstration.
+It is an urban legend that Sawyer's inauguration as mayor occurred in the parking lot of a closed restaurant at North and Bosworth Avenues at 4:01 am on December 2, 1987, in an effort to avoid public demonstration.
+In fact, he was sworn in at the Chicago City Council chambers.
 He was soft-spoken, which led to local media to refer to him as "Mr. Mumbles", or "Mayor Mumbles".

 Sawyer enacted Washington's budget for the 1988 fiscal year.
 In January 1988, Sawyer was able to get the council to approve legislation that broke the taxi monopoly in the city, something which Washington had been unable to do.

 Despite the division surrounding his selection, Sawyer pushed several initiatives through the city council, including the installation of lights at Wrigley Field and the Clean Indoor Air Ordinance, which banned indoor smoking.
 Building on groundwork laid under Mayor Washington, Sawyer championed the Human Rights Ordinance, passed in 1988, to protect individuals against discrimination.
 This was the first Chicago city ordinance to assert the rights of gay and lesbian Chicagoans.

 Sawyer helped spur private development of land surrounding O'Hare International Airport.

 Sawyer reached an unprecedented four-year agreement with the firemen's union.

 In 1989, Sawyer ran for election in his own right.
 In the Democratic primary election, Richard M. Daley, the son of the late mayor Richard J. Daley, defeated Sawyer, taking 57% of the vote to Sawyer’s 40%.

 Approval ratings

 Sawyer was less popular a mayor than his predecessor, Washington, but still enjoyed a respectable approval rating.
-Nevertheless, polling showed that Chicagoans had doubt in Sawyers his leadership capabilities, as a 1988 Chicago Tribune poll showed that 55% of residents did not think of Sawyer as being "strong, decisive, and independent", and 54% of did not think he was an "effective leader".
+Nevertheless, polling showed that Chicagoans had doubt in Sawyer's leadership capabilities: a 1988 Chicago Tribune poll showed that 55% of residents did not think of Sawyer as being "strong, decisive, and independent", and 54% did not think he was an "effective leader".